prisma-collective/docs/docs/collaborators/communities of practice.md

 - [[Mercy Fordwoo]]: [[potentialise|potentialising]], [[hub networking]]
 - [[Ryah Chandler]]: [[enrolment]]
 - [[Tobias Fechner]]: [[process infrastructuring]]
+# Core Processes

-at the highest level, each event is the alignment of the following four processes. these stages each receive a sub-domain dedicated to engaging a wider audience with the inner workings of event organising. these sub-domains become the endpoints by which [[communities of place]] (hubs) can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.
+at the highest level, each event is the interplay of the following four processes. these processes each receive a sub-domain dedicated to engaging a wider audience with the inner workings of the event. these sub-domains become the endpoints by which [[communities of place]] (hubs) can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.

 1. [[enrolment]]
 	- stakeholder engagement